sceriff0/gCompress/README.md

 ### Two example files: example1.py and example2.py are provided which just need to be run.

-### They will apply the same functions as the gCompress script but with fixed paramter and graph.
+### They will apply the same functions as the gCompress script but with fixed parameters and graph.

 ### At the end they will display the full and the compressed graph near each other with "important" nodes highlighted in red.